 Were you told you make too much money to file or that you would lose assets?
 I can help; and offer a second opinion.

 Once the case is finished and you receive a discharge, I can help with any loose ends, but for most bankruptcy debtors, there aren’t any.

 I am a proud member of the National Association of Bankruptcy Attorneys and am proud to be one of its few members from Wyoming as a Cheyenne bankruptcy lawyer.
 I’ve enjoyed giving seminars and working with other lawyers to build knowledge on how bankruptcy intersects with other areas of the law.

 Contact Lund Law Office for a free initial bankruptcy consultation and continue to browse my site.
 This information is designed for you; and please be sure to read my Bankruptcy FAQ.
 I’m a phone call or email away.
-I make house calls sometimes.
-Even though I’m a Cheyenne bankruptcy lawyer, I’m in Colorado all the time.
 There isn’t a bad financial situation I’ve been afraid to tackle and I’ve handled many tricky bankruptcy issues.

 Don’t be ashamed.